Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Have developed strong skills with Excel and PowerPoint
+- Developed strong skills of Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication skills
+- Developed strong teamwork and communication skills

 Skills: